Related blog post: Can I dive the Belize Blue Hole from Glover's Reef?

 Read more Guest Testimonials

 Packages include hotels and meals in Belize City before and after the trip, transport to and from the island, accommodations and meals on the island, soda and beer on the island, and kayak and other sports gear and instruction.
+No we aren't just a dive resort!
 For a complete summary of all the sea sports we offer, visit our Belize Adventure Week sports page.

 Related blog post: It's never too late to learn a new sport

 For more information on just what makes diving at this Belize atoll so special, please see the Glover's Reef page.

 -All dives are wall dives and guided from boats; no shore diving allowed.
 Average boat ride to dive site is 2 - 10 minutes.

 -Single divers are guaranteed a buddy because a licensed tour guide and Dive Master accompanies every dive

 -Divers are grouped together.
 If only one person is interested in diving, diving may not be offered every time the single diver wants to go.
 For example, if only one person wants to dive for a full week, it would not be possible for them to dive 3 times a day (each dive requires 2 staff members + gasoline).

 -If only one person is interested in a course, the course is almost always available but not guaranteed (inquire for status).
 For example, if several courses are going on already and the weather turns bad, someone deciding to take a course at the last minute might not be able to be accommodated.
 Also the more advanced courses take more time and advance notice is needed.

 -If you are a certified diver but have not been diving in a long time, you can take the Discover Scuba course as a refresher.
 If the course is already being offered to others, they will allow certified divers to sit in on the lecture portion for free.

 -Divers supply their own mask, fins, snorkel